TeleRAG: Efficient Retrieval-Augmented Generation Inference with Lookahead Retrieval: Implementation Details

 At runtime, cluster data is loaded into a contiguous pinned memory region on the CPU, enabling non-blocking memory copies to the GPU.
 A fixed-size contiguous buffer on the GPU is allocated based on the user's configuration or GPU memory capacity during runtime.

 We use separate processes for the schedulers and services in \sys{} to avoid bottlenecks in Python global interpreter lock.
-For the communication between the scheduler and the services, we also leverages the ZeroMQ~\cite{zeromq} as the communication framework.
+For the communication between the scheduler and the services, we also leverage ZeroMQ~\cite{zeromq} as the communication framework.
 The message is encoded and decoded with Pickle in Python.
-For the LLM sIervice, we use SGLang~\cite{zheng2024_sglang} as the LLM backend.
+For the LLM service, we use SGLang~\cite{zheng2024_sglang} as the LLM backend.
 For the retrieval service, to implement the index search with GPU-CPU cooperation, on GPU, we use a single matrix-vector multiplication that computes distances for all prefetched vectors; on CPU, we utilize \texttt{multithreading} in Python to parallelize similarity searches across clusters.
 We then move the distances computed from CPU to GPU, merge with results on GPU and perform global sorting on GPU.

 To monitor the hotness of cached clusters better, we use a \textbf{decay-based} approach to track the hotness of cached clusters.
 Every cached cluster has a hotness value.
-Upon fetching to the GPU, the cluster is essentially cached and will be assigned with a initial value $h_0 = h_{\text{init}}$.
-Then, when a new round of hotness update starts, the hotness will be divided with a decay factor $d$, and if the cluster is used in the previous round, an hotness update value $h_{\text{inc}}$ will be added the hotness.
+Upon fetching to the GPU, the cluster is essentially cached and will be assigned an initial value $h_0 = h_{\text{init}}$.
+Then, when a new round of hotness update starts, the hotness will be divided by a decay factor $d$, and if the cluster is used in the previous round, a hotness update value $h_{\text{inc}}$ will be added to the hotness.
 Therefore, the transition of hotness from the round $r$ to round $r+1$ can be given as:

-In this way, the process can be parallelized easily on GPU, minimize the overhead of hotness tracking in terms of both the time and computation.
+In this way, the process can be parallelized easily on GPU, minimizing the overhead of hotness tracking in terms of both the time and computation.
 We also set a cache fraction, which means if the cache exceeds the fraction, we need to evict some clusters.
 The cache fraction is set to $0.5$ by default.
-To make evaluation result stable and reproducible, we do cache eviction for the excessive clusters and consolidate the GPU memory after serving each batch.
+To make evaluation results stable and reproducible, we do cache eviction for the excessive clusters and consolidate the GPU memory after serving each batch.
 This makes sure that we will not over-evaluate the performance of the caching system.